blacknodes/Node-Services/Projects/swisstronik/README.md

 It checks for SGX support, installs the SGX driver and AESM service, and sets up necessary dependencies for Swisstronik development.

 ## Prerequisites
 • A Linux system with kernel version 5.11 or higher.
 • BIOS support for SGX (ensure SGX is enabled in BIOS settings).
-• Internet connection for downloading necessary packages.

 # Usage
 ## Download the script: